tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 Finish with Axie example of scaling their revenue and leading into further discussion of NFT games and their models, expansion and trading/ownership of NFTs

+network effects and scalable nature without proportional costs to scale perfectly exemplified by Axie growing from revenue of 100,000, to 350M, to 700M in ~6 months

 ## Gaming & the M Word

 The single largest community in the world is that of gamers.
 According to Statista [data](https://www.statista.com/statistics/748044/number-video-gamers-world/), there were 2.69 billion active video gamers worldwide in 2020 with that total estimated to grow to 3.07 billion by 2025.
 More Statista data shows that in-game purchases reached a staggering $54 billion dollars in 2020.
 Gaming, along with internet growth and penetration, are two of the highest growth sectors not only of the past 10+ years, but expected future growth as well.
-There's only one industry that as grown at a faster pace and that is the crypto economy.
-Things become extremely interesting when combining crypto backed economic systems with games.
-The M word (Metaverse) has been unavoidable recently for this reason.
+There's only one industry that has grown at a faster pace and that is the home of NFTs, the crypto economy.
+Things become extremely interesting when combining crypto backed economic systems and games.
+The M word (Metaverse) has been unavoidable recently in part due to the design space and imagination possible when combining ownership and economic systems built around and through the interconnection of games.
+Ownership of in-game assets and the ability to frictionlessly transfer them (again, refer to inventories and network effects referenced above) from one online, interactive space to another.

+AXIE/STAR ATLAS

 List the market and numbers, connect to Axie Infinity and other blockchain/crypto games  (Star Atlas) and how blockchains, NFTs, tokens will completely transform the future of gaming as people can earn, or not lose! money while having actual ownership and composability between items in separate gaming worlds

 Play to earn and Axie Infinity {few links including mine}, again Axie reinforced the incentive alignment that players and developers have to ensure the game is operating as well as possible and growing the entire ecosystem

 SCALABILITY also at the protocol growth level enabled by the open, composable nature of NFTs allowing users, developers, protocol engineers, etc to make improvements as they collectively own and operate the ecosystem and are incentivized/rewarded for it's growth

+The perfect example of previously discussed topics including digital leverage, network effects, ownership, play-to-earn, scalability, and economic incentives is tied together perfectly by Axie Infinity.

 Digital Leverage and scalability also massively benefit blockchain games as they scale and grow.
 Axie REVENUE, JAN--$100,000, july--196 million, August--370 million